pingcap/docs/dev/reference/tools/data-migration/upgrade.md

 ### Main changes

-- Try to automatically recover the replication task in common abnormal situations
+- Try to automatically resume the replication task in common abnormal situations
 - Improve compatibility with more DDL syntax
 - Fix the bug that data might get lost because of the upstream database connection exception